Pharrell Williams: Personal life

 Williams married his longtime partner, model and fashion designer Helen Lasichanh, on October 12, 2013.
-The couple have four children together: son Rocket (b.
+The couple has four children together: son Rocket (b.
 2008) and triplets (b.
 January 2017).
 The Despicable Me song "Rocket's Theme" was written in honor of their son Rocket.

 In 2005, Williams was voted "Best Dressed Man in the World" by Esquire.
 He is a fan of the science fiction series Star Trek, as indicated by his consistent use of the Vulcan salute to signify his label name, Star Trak.
 Williams is a skateboarder and has a half-pipe inside his home.
 In 2011, Williams announced his charitable foundation, From One Hand to Another, would be funding a $35 million after-school center in his home town, Virginia Beach.
 In 2019, Williams offered internships to 144 students at Promise Academy in Harlem, New York City.

 On March 26, 2021, Williams's cousin Donovan Lynch was shot and killed by an officer from the Virginia Beach Police Department after "brandishing a handgun" following three shootings in the area.
 Williams has called for a federal investigation into the incident.

+In December 2025, the Financial Times reported that Williams had paid one of the highest prices for a Paris property in that year, paying around €62.5 million.